Gluing Branes, I

-These statements have natural analogues in $F$-theory.
+These statements have analogues in the elliptic Calabi-Yau picture of $F$-theory, although there are important subtleties which we discuss further below.
 The configuration of the three-form field $C_3$ corresponds to a Deligne cohomology class.
 It is (roughly) specified by a $G$-flux, where $G=dC_3$, and a point on the intermediate Jacobian ${\cal J}$.
 In fact recall that the relation between the spectral cover and the ALE-fibration is given by a version of the cylinder mapping \cite{Curio:1998bva,Donagi:2009ra}.
 The spectral cover determines the ALE fibration, and the spectral sheaf determines a configuration for $C_3$.
-The cylinder map yields an isomorphism between the Jacobian of $C$ and the intermediate Jacobian of $Y_4$.
+The Jacobian of $C$ and the intermediate Jacobian of $Y_4$ are related by a cylinder map.
 Again, this is a little loose because the moduli space may not even be smooth, and looks nothing like an abelian variety, so we should probably not call it a Jacobian.
 But at any rate we see that the gluing data is not related to the complex structure of the Calabi-Yau four-fold.
 Rather, it is part of the data needed to specify a configuration for the three-form field $C_3$.
+For example, an intersecting brane configuration of the form $xy=0$ gets mapped to a conifold singularity of the form $xy + zw = 0$, and the message of the dictionary is that the physics depends on the configuration of $C_3$ on this singularity.
+Similar remarks apply to non-reduced configurations.

 This leads to some interesting new issues in the study of four-folds with flux.
 Using this dictionary, we can now resolve several issues that previously looked very puzzling from the $F$-theory/$7$-brane perspective, and fit it in the standard set-up of geometric invariant theory.
-As noted above, in section \ref{Dterms} we will see that the VEVs of the gluing data are set by Fayet-Iliopoulos terms, which are given by expressions of the form $\int G \wedge J \wedge \omega$ on the four-fold.
-Hence we will argue that the traditional primitiveness condition $J \wedge G=0$ should be replaced by a kind of stability condition, and that one gets a chamber structure in the K\"ahler moduli space with walls of marginal stability where the gluing VEV vanishes.
+When we go to the $M$-theory description on the resolved Calabi-Yau four-fold, we know that the $D$-terms are given by $J \wedge G = 0$.
+As long as these equations are valid, there are no stability walls.
+This might seem puzzling because such walls do exist for example in the heterotic string, which can arise as a small volume limit of $M$- or $F$-theory.
+Accordingly it has been speculated that $11d$ supergravity just sees one particular chamber in the moduli space of an $M$- or $F$-theory compactification.